MundoAndino Home : Andes Chile Guide at Mundo Andino

 Dawson Island was used as a concentration camp for the Selknam and other native people in the late 1800s.
 In 1890, the Chilean government granted Salesian missionaries from Italy a 20-year concession to Dawson Island to educate, care for, and adapt indigenous people.

-In more recent history, after the 1973 military coup, the island was used as a place to house political prisoners.
+In more recent history, after the 1973 military coup, the island was used as a place to house political prisoners, suspects of being communist activists, under strict control of the Chilean Navy, until each individual case was duly investigated.
 According to an International Red Cross report in 1974, it was home to some 99 political detainees who were sentenced to forced labor and lived in squalor.
-The prison was shut down less than a year later and its prisoners transferred elsewhere.
+The detainees were transferred elsewhere in 1974.

 References